-The investment return assumption remained unchanged at 7.55% from the prior year valuation to the current year valuation.

-- To recognize the expense of the benefits payable under the Pension Adjustment Fund, the actuarial liabilities have been increased by 0.54%.
+- The investment return assumption was changed from 7.55% from the prior year valuation to 7.50% for the current year valuation. - To recognize the expense of the benefits payable under the Pension Adjustment Fund, the actuarial liabilities have been increased by 0.54%.
 This estimate is based on the statistical average expected value of the benefits. - Mortality Rates: For Municipal and Elected Officials, 127% and 119% for males and females, respectively, of the RP-2014 Healthy Annuitant Table projected from base year of 2006 to 2021 using mortality improvement scale MP-2017.
 For Uniform, 115% of the RP-2014 Blue Collar Healthy Annuitant Table projected from base year of 2006 to 2021 using mortality improvement scale MP-2017.

-The measurement date for the net pension liability (NPL) is June 30, 2020.
-Measurements are based on the fair value of assets as of June 30, 2020 and the total pension liability (TPL) as of the valuation date, July 1, 2019, updated to June 30, 2020.
+The measurement date for the net pension liability (NPL) is June 30, 2021.
+Measurements are based on the fair value of assets as of June 30, 2021 and the total pension liability (TPL) as of the valuation date, July 1, 2020, updated to June 30, 2021.
 The roll-forward procedure included the addition of service cost and interest cost offset by actual benefit payments.
-During the measurement year, the collective NPL increased by approximately \$115 million.
-The service cost and interest cost increased the collective NPL by approximately \$ 1.06 billion while contributions plus investment income offset by administrative expenses decreased the collective NPL by approximately \$957 million.
+During the measurement year, the collective NPL decreased by approximately \$1.41 billion.
+The service cost and interest cost increased the collective NPL by approximately \$1.07 billion while contributions plus investment income offset by administrative expenses decreased the collective NPL by approximately \$2.53 billion.

-Additionally, there was an actuarial experience loss during the year of approximately \$9 million primarily due to mortality experience and from participants in transition from active to non-active status.
+Additionally, there was an actuarial experience gain during the year of approximately \$2.0 million.